 The path to Lord’s Seat

-First though I head to Barf
+First though I skirted past Lord’s Seat and headed down to Barf

-A mirror finish in Bassenthwaite Lake (the only lake in the Lake district, the rest are waters and meres)
+A mirror finish in Bassenthwaite Lake (the only lake in the Lake District, the rest are waters and meres)

 Great view of Skiddaw from Barf